aussiedatagal/nsw-housing-affordability/README.md

 ## Features

-- **Income Calculator**: Enter your gross annual income and see your net income after Australian taxes
+- **Income Calculator**: Enter your net annual income (after tax).
+The app estimates your gross income (before tax) using Australian tax rates and uses gross income for the 30% affordability rule.
 - **Housing Type Selection**: Choose between renting or buying to see relevant affordability data
 - **Living Cost Estimates**: Default estimates for utilities, food, transport, and other living costs based on Australian Bureau of Statistics data
 - **Mortgage Calculator**: When buying, configure mortgage settings including interest rates, loan terms, and deposit options